Setting Up Postal as an SMTP Server

 ---|---|---|

-Lastly, we need to add A and AAAA records for the MX record that we will use later for receiving emails through routes.
+Then, add A and AAAA records for the MX hostname that we will use later for receiving emails through routes:

 Record Type | Host | Value (IP Address) |